bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 He had a feeling he was onto something here.
 This might be what he and Yurgunn needed for their mobile trap.

-He started a fast walk home, his mind racing of what to do, what would and wouldn't work, and after thinking a bit about it, he realized he didn't knew enough about rockets to actually say what would work.
+He started a fast walk home, his mind racing of what to do, what would and wouldn't work, and after thinking a bit about it, he realized he didn't know enough about rockets to actually say what would work.

 *We don't need a huge explosion, just a small one, but instead of fireballs it could explode with shrapnels.
 And perhaps we can put some feathers on it - just like an arrow - so it will fly more straight.